Othernet-Project/orx86/README.txt

 Code in this tarball, as well as most of the software that is installed during installation are released under GNU GPL v3 license (see COPYING).
 Code generated during installation is based on the code from the tarball, and therefore also covered by the same license.
-ONDD binary is licensed under a separate proprietary license (see ONDD-LICENSE).
+The ONDD binary is licensed under a separate proprietary license (see ONDD-LICENSE).

 By installing and using the software, you agree to the terms of these licenses.